-Moderators: Iván Tosics and Éva Gerőházi
+Moderators: Iván Tosics and Éva Gerőházi (MRI)

-15.45 – 16.15
+16.00 – 16.15 Coffee break

-Specific questions for the panelist:
+Specific questions to the panelist:

 Introduction: Mark Stephens (Heriot-Watt University)

-Moderator: J. Hegedüs (MRI)
+Moderator: József Hegedüs (MRI)

 28 SEPTEMBER, SATURDAY

-Moderators: Iván Tosics and Nóra Teller
+Moderators: Iván Tosics and Nóra Teller (MRI)

-Regulating housing markets
+09.00 – 10.45 Session 1B.1 Regulating housing markets

 A low-regulation, market-centered approach dominated housing and housing finance policy from the early 1990s, until the Global Financial Crisis exposed its limitations.
 Now, a decade later, rising housing prices and rents are creating pressure for looser lending terms combined with stricter rental market regulations.
 The detailed program depends on the interest of the potential participants.
 The session will focus on two areas: mortgage market regulation and its effects, and rent regulation of dynamic urban rental markets.